 #5.
 Feeling invisible – your hard work is constantly overlooked

 Are you consistently going above and beyond, smashing targets and adding value, but finding this goes unnoticed?
 If you’ve tried to broach this with your employers but it’s fallen on deaf ears, it may be time to take that brilliance elsewhere.

 #6.
 Monday blues – you dread the working week

 We all get that Sunday evening slump from time to time.
 But if this has become a real sense of anxiety and dread as the weekday looms, you need to take stock of your options.
 If you go to bed every Sunday night with a knot in your stomach and a sickness in your throat, it needs addressing.

 You can take all the advice in the world about how things might get better if you stick at it, but you know better than anyone if that’s something you’re willing to do.
 If your gut is screaming at you to make a change, it’s always worth at least hearing that voice out and doing some research.

 The cliché is true: you are the master of your own destiny.
 That doesn’t necessarily mean quitting one job to pursue another, though.
 If you have any of the above concerns, take control of it and talk to your employer – it’s on you to get your voice heard above the rabble.
 A good boss won’t fob you off.
 A great boss will be as invested in you as you are.
 Sometimes, though, a company just can’t meet your needs.
 Equally, if your concerns fall on deaf ears, think about moving on somewhere they won’t.

-If you are looking to make a change in your career and would like to discuss your options with an experienced consultant, please contact one of our team today: Sara Tehrani for Internal Communications; Peter Bush for Marketing; Sophie Collins for External Communications; Andy Macleod, Associate Director - Interim Communications, Digital and Marketing.
+If you are looking to make a change in your career and would like to discuss your options with an experienced consultant, please contact one of our team today: Sara Tehrani for Internal Communications; Elinor Lara for Marketing; Sophie Collins for External Communications; Andy Macleod, Associate Director - Interim Communications, Digital and Marketing.

 Alternatively, visit our jobs board to browse our latest vacancies.